 Assessment criteria Weighting (%) Score (1-10) and comments Weight x score 1.
-The candidate has demonstrated appropriate experience of work with unlisted / Grade II / Grade II / Grade I listed / Major churches (see CBC guidance) 20% 2.
-The candidate has demonstrated a relevant level of accreditation, skills and professional development (as advised by DAC with regard to CBC guidance) 30% 3.
+The candidate has demonstrated appropriate experience of work with unlisted / Grade II /Grade II / Grade I listed / Major churches (see CBC guidance) 20% 2.
+The candidate has demonstrated a relevant level of accreditation, skills and professional development (as advised by DAC with regard to CBC guidance) including relevant experience of environmental matters 30% 3.
 Ability to work to the Diocesan Scheme and follow the CBC guidance 10% 3.
 Evidence of the production of quality reporting which is clear and concise 10% 4.
 Communication skills 10% 5.
 Support from references 10% 6.
 Clear and appropriate fee structure 10% Total